How To Get A Free Flu Shot

 Solv will display a list of flu shot providers in your area, along with the option to call and book an appointment.
 Solv can give you peace of mind knowing you are getting high-quality health care for yourself and your family.

-• Where can I get free flu shots and free COVID vaccines?
+Where can I get a free flu shot?

-Free flu shots and COVID-19 boosters are available in many places including urgent care centers, primary care doctors, workplaces, schools or universities, pharmacies, retail stores, grocery stores, and public health departments.
+Free flu shots are available at many places including urgent care centers, primary care doctors, workplaces, schools, pharmacies, retail stores, grocery stores, and public health departments.

-• How much does a flu shot cost without insurance?
+What is the cost of a flu shot without insurance?

 History